openstack/zaqar-specs/specs/backlog/persistent-transport.rst

 In the previous cycle we noted that the whereas MsgPack was the best candidate -considering overall performance, easiness to use, languages support, data structures support-, it doesn't have good support for Javascript.
-Using MsgPack would impose a significative contraint to the Zaqar use cases, considering that many web applications nowaways are written with Javascript.
+Using MsgPack would impose a significative constraint to the Zaqar use cases, considering that many web applications nowaways are written with Javascript.
 For that reason, we decided to stick with JSON and maybe talk about a more performant serialization technology in a future change.